trort/NUpagerank/README.md

 Many urls involve redirection.
 In this program, I only considered the requested url `A` and returned url `B`, and treated that as a link from `A` to `B`.
 It might be better to add a post-process to label them as identical url.

 More work going on …

+### PageRank

+The ranking of the webpages are determined by the famous PageRank algorithm.
+Relevant codes are in the `PageRank/` folder.
+Here I am calculating in the iterative way.
+40 iterations are used to get close enough to convergence.
+The parameter `beta` is the damping factor, defined as the probability to "teleport" to a random new page.
+This can effectively reduce the influence of dead ends in the network.

+Note that the number of webpages included is important in determining the algorithm.
+When the dataset is small, it is also possible to find PageRank by extracting the eigenvectors of the adjacent matrix, though it will require `O(n^2)` memory.
+With a large number of pages, the slower iterative way works better.
+The codes included here runs on the Hadoop MarReduce framework thus can be applied for much larger datasets.